critch646/PsycResearchProj_SpatialDiscrimination/README.md

 Once returned to the `Main Window` the app will record the test results in an Excel spreadsheet.

 ## Installation
+1. Go to the repo's [Releases](https://github.com/critch646/PsycResearchProj_SpatialDiscrimination/releases) page and select the latest release.
-1. Download both the `setup.exe` and `Setup.Spatial.Tester.msi` installers.
+2. Download both the `setup.exe` and `Setup.Spatial.Tester.msi` installers.
-2. Run the `setup.exe` installer.
+3. Run the `setup.exe` installer.
 This will install both the Spatial Discrimination App and its dependencies.

 ## Usage